-- b) DANA floods on Spain's Mediterranean coast: in December 2019 the torrential rains caused by DANA devastated part of Spain's Mediterranean coast, causing severe material damages and personal injury.
-The bank launched a campaign through which Cecabank employees donated 1,537 euros, which was matched by Cecabank.
-The assistance with evenly distributed between the Spanish Red Cross and Doctors of the World, both of which were already on the ground with affected parties. - Donations: in 2019 we were able to collaborate with the following foundations and schools, donating computer equipment: Pama Foundation, Senara Foundation, Pinar de San José Public School and Bobath Foundation.
-We also note: - a) Operation Kilo for the Food Bank: through a website Cecabank employees were able to help the families most in need in our community.
-This Cecabank Solidarity Project is geared solely for this Madrid Food Bank action and allows the distribution of food to the homeless, the elderly, children, unemployed, etc. The Madrid Food Bank works with more than 550 benefactors in the Region of Madrid.
+- a.
+Operation Kilo for the Food Bank: through a website Cecabank employees were able to help the families most in need in our community.
+This solidarity project at Cecabank has the Madrid Food Bank as the sole recipient and allows the distribution of food among the homeless, the elderly, children, the unemployed, etc. The Madrid Food bank works with more than 550 charities in the Region of Madrid.
 Cecabank is aware of these needs and through its alliance with the Madrid Food Bank it collaborates with the Christmas Operation Kilo each year.
 This year we collected 2,245 euros from employees, which was matched by the Bank and the final contribution was 4,490 euros.
-This translated into more than 2,400 kilos of food distributed to the neediest organisations. - b) Blood donation campaign: in April 2019 a bool donation campaign was carried out in collaboration with the Red Cross at the bank's office, with record participation by employees. - c) Collaboration with the Madrid Food Bank: from its inception, Cecabank has cooperated with this organisation by sponsoring Calle Cecabank at its headquarters at San Fernando College and Avenida Cecabank at its logistics centre.
-These efforts amounted to 12,000 euros this year. - d) Clothing container and Mother Courage Shoes: during the last quarter of the year a container was placed to receive donations of clothes and shoes at the bank's office and more than 180 kilos of clothes were collected.
-According to the NGO's information, the donation of clothes resulted in the sending of 352 kilos of food as Humanitarian Assistance, which allows approximately 3,520 people to be fed. - e) Computer classrooms sponsored by Cecabank: to promote digitalisation, financial education and social inclusion, the Sustainability Department and Stakeholder Relations at Cecabank sponsored the creation of two computer rooms: - The first computer rook at Real Oratorio de Caballero de Gracia, for the elderly, immigrants and the unemployed. - The second computer room at the school operated by Bobath Foundation, for child and adult victims of cerebral palsy to varying degrees.
+This translated into more than 2,400 kilos of food distributed to the neediest organisations. - b.
+Blood donation campaign: in April 2019 a bool donation campaign was carried out in collaboration with the Red Cross at the bank's office, with record participation by employees. - c.
+Collaboration with the Madrid Food Bank: from its inception, Cecabank has cooperated with this organisation by sponsoring Calle Cecabank at its headquarters at San Fernando College and Avenida Cecabank at its logistics centre.
+These efforts amounted to 12,000 euros this year. - d.
+Clothing container and Mother Courage Shoes: during the last quarter of the year a container was placed to receive donations of clothes and shoes at the bank's office and more than 180 kilos of clothes were collected.
+According to the NGO's information, the donation of clothes resulted in the sending of 352 kilos of food as Humanitarian Assistance, which allows approximately 3,520 people to be fed. - e.
+Computer classrooms sponsored by Cecabank: to promote digitalisation, financial education and social inclusion, the Sustainability Department and Stakeholder Relations at Cecabank sponsored the creation of two computer rooms: - i.
+The first computer rook at Real Oratorio de Caballero de Gracia, for the elderly, immigrants and the unemployed. - ii.
+The second computer room at the school operated by Bobath Foundation, for child and adult victims of cerebral palsy to varying degrees